drshahizan/learn-github/exercise/RaianHafizNiloy/exer.md

 Data Visualization 📊: Creating visual representations to communicate findings clearly.

 Data science is vital in fields like healthcare 🏥, finance 💰, marketing 📈, and technology 🧑‍💻, driving decision-making and innovation.

+Certainly.
+Here's a concise overview of Data Science components and their roles:

+Component	Description
+Data Collection 🗂️	Gathering data from various sources.
+Data Cleaning 🧹	Removing noise and inconsistencies to improve data quality.
+Data Exploration 🔎	Analyzing data to discover patterns and relationships.
+Data Modeling 📐	Using algorithms and statistical models to make predictions or classifications.
+Data Visualization 📊	Creating visual representations to communicate findings clearly.
+This should give you a structured understanding of the essential aspects of data science.
+If you have more specific questions or need further details, let's dive in!